variantstudios/frontrangefirerescue.co/pages/resources/index.md

 ###### **Information for Businesses**

 The agency provides a variety of safety assessments and inspections to help our business owners and operators better understand life safety circumstances that can reduce the risk within buildings.
-For more information about these services, please visit the  Business Safety section of this website.
+For more information about these services, please visit the &nbsp;Business Safety section of this website.

 Information is also available in the Emergency Management section of this website to assist businesses with planning and preparation to better withstand disasters.